You can upgrade your Pentaho products from version 8.3 or later to version 9.3 with the Pentaho Upgrade Installer.

 The upgrade installer checks your environment for version 8.3 or later Pentaho products, creates a backup of these products, then upgrades them to version 9.3.
 The Pentaho Upgrade Installer works for any Pentaho products you have installed on your server or workstations, including your Pentaho Server and your Pentaho client tools.
+The Pentaho Upgrade Installer requires 22 GB of free space to perform the upgrade process.

 If you need to upgrade your Pentaho products from a version earlier than 8.3, such as 7.1 or higher, you must upgrade your products to version 8.3, then use the Pentaho Upgrade Installer to move from version 8.3 to 9.3.
 See Upgrade the Pentaho Server for instructions on upgrading from 7.1 or higher to version 8.3.